Sarah Beeny: Personal life

 Beeny met her husband and business partner, Graham Swift, when she was 18 years old.
-Her brother is married to Swift's sister, Caroline.
+Her brother, Diccon, is married to Swift's sister, Caroline.
 Beeny and Swift have four sons.
 They previously lived in Streatham.
 In 2001, the couple bought Rise Hall, in the East Riding of Yorkshire paying £435,000 for the property, and began restoration work on it; Beeny and Swift sold Rise Hall for £1.4 million in 2019.
 After selling Rise Hall, Beeny and Swift left London and moved to the Somerset countryside.

+Breast cancer

-In August 2022, Beeney revealed that she would be receiving radiotherapy and chemotherapy for breast cancer; Beeny lost her mother Ann to the same disease at the age of 39 when she was 10 years old.
+In August 2022, Beeny revealed that she would be receiving radiotherapy and chemotherapy for breast cancer; Beeny lost her mother Ann to the same disease at the age of 39 when she was 10 years old.
 In November 2022, it was announced that Channel 4 had commissioned a documentary to follow Beeny and her family as she undergoes treatment.
+On 14 April 2023, Beeny confirmed doctors had given her the all clear from breast cancer following treatment.
+In June 2023, her documentary film, Sarah Beeny vs Cancer, aired on Channel 4.
+The film documents Beeny's journey with breast cancer, from diagnosis through treatment and mastectomy.
+It was praised for being candid, honest and crucial.

+The Entitled Sons

+Beeny's four sons and husband Graham formed the Somerset-based rock band The Entitled Sons in 2022; it comprises Billy (keyboards), Charlie (lead vocals), Rafferty (guitar), Laurie (drums) and Graham (bass).
+They wrote and produced their first single, "Break", which was released on 25 January 2022, and within days got into the top 10 of the rock category of the iTunes charts, and number 45 in the national rock chart on 28 January 2022.
+Winning the Pilton Stage Competition in early 2023, the band was due to perform at the 2023 Glastonbury Festival.
+The Entitled Sons released the single "Not Invited" in April 2023.

 Politics and charity

-In 2014, Beeny was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the September 2014 referendum on that issue – which it did.
+In 2014, Beeny was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the September 2014 referendum on that issue.

 Beeny is a keen supporter of Brain Tumour Research.
-In March 2017, she said: " Brain tumours remain a forgotten form of cancer, receiving scant attention from potential funders.
+In March 2017, she said: "Brain tumours remain a forgotten form of cancer, receiving scant attention from potential funders.
 More research is needed so fewer lives will be devastated by this dreadful disease.
 I want my generation to look back in future years and be incredulous that anyone died of cancer.
 I want to see a day when cancer is no longer life-threatening, when the notion that cancer could be a killer is thought absurd."
 Beeny is also a supporter of Cardboard Citizens.